ufopleds/DengueME/README.md

 DengueME is a collaborative and open source software framework to model and simulate the spatiotemporal dynamics of dengue transmission and the ecology of its vector.
 It supports compartmental and individual-based models, integrated with a  geographical database.
 Currently, DengueME is based on TerraME 1.6 <https://github.com/TerraME/terrame/releases/tag/1.6.0>.

 ## License
 DengueME is distributed under the BSD 2-clause License.
+See [dengueme-license-bsd2.txt](https://github.com/ufopleds/DengueME/blob/master/dengueme-licence-bsd2.txt) for details.

 ## Supported Platforms
 MS Windows, and Linux.